Warriors slipped to another defeat on the road as bottom club Newcastle completed the double over them at rainy Kingston Park.

 All the points in an error-riddled contest came in the first half and this time there was no second half fightback from Warriors against committed opponents.

-All Warriors had to show from an error-riddled display were two first half penalties from fly-half Duncan Weir and all their second half pressure was not enough to secure the consolation of a losing bonus point.
+All Warriors had to show from a scrappy display were two first half penalties from fly-half Duncan Weir.
+The second half was scoreless but an improved effort from Warriors was not enough to secure the consolation of a losing bonus point.

 The scoreline might have been worse as Newcastle had two tries disallowed in the first half but the result was just as painful for Warriors who saw Newcastle close the gap at the bottom to five points.